samuel-asleep/domain-reg/replit.md

 # Recent Changes

+## October 21, 2025 - Made App Portable for Render and Koyeb Deployment
+- **Updated**: Dockerfile now installs Chromium via Alpine package manager instead of relying on Nix
+- **Changed**: Chromium executable path now uses environment variables with fallback chain
+- **Added**: `CHROMIUM_PATH` environment variable support for custom Chromium paths
+- **Enhanced**: Auto-detection of Chromium location (Nix store for Replit, `/usr/bin/chromium-browser` for Docker)
+- **Improved**: Docker image now includes all required fonts and libraries for headless Chromium
+- **Updated**: README with deployment instructions for Render and Koyeb platforms
+- **Result**: App can now be deployed to Render, Koyeb, or any Docker-compatible platform

 ## October 21, 2025 - Fixed Puppeteer Error & Implemented Auto-Loading
 - **Fixed**: Puppeteer `waitForXPath is not a function` error by replacing deprecated method with `page.evaluate()` approach
 - **Improved**: Button clicking now uses modern DOM query instead of XPath selectors for better reliability